Your Privacy is Extremely Important to Us

 - Other information relevant to customer surveys and/or offers

 It’s probably no surprise that we collect the information that you provide to us.
 The amount and type of information depend on the context and how we use the information.
 Here are some examples:

 - Transaction and billing information: If you buy something from us, you will provide personal and payment information that is required to process the transaction and your payment, such as your name, company name, credit card information, email address, billing address, mailing address, and phone number.

-- Newsletter sign up information: If you choose to sign up for our newsletter during checkout, or if you sign up to the newsletter through our Facebook page or website, you will provide us with your name and email address.
+- Newsletter sign-up information: If you choose to sign up for our newsletter during checkout, or if you sign up for the newsletter through our Facebook page or website, you will provide us with your name and email address.

-- Communications with us (Hi there!): You may also provide us with information when you communicate directly with us via our contact forms, through support questions, or by contacting us on social media platforms.
+- Communications with us: You may also provide us with information when you communicate directly with us via our contact forms, through support questions, or by contacting us on social media platforms.